 By default, the time range end point is the current time.
-To change the time range, click the Time Settings o and either:
+To change the time range, click the Time Settings \bigcirc and either:

-- choose a Time range from 5 Minutes to 7 Days in the drop-down menu. - specify begin/end dates using the calendar ... - specify begin/end time using the clock .
+- choose a Time range from 5 Minutes to 7 Days in the drop-down menu. - specify begin/end dates using the calendar 🔳 . - specify begin/end time using the clock

-Toggle forward/backward in the trend graph per the period you choose (from the Time range drop-down menu) using arrows . . .
+Toggle forward/backward in the trend graph per the period you choose (from the Time range drop-down menu) using arrows .
+Restore settings to current time by selecting now